-In colder climates the horse will spend more time in the stable which means they are moving much less than if they were outdoors.
+In colder climates, which we seem to be experiencing a lot lately, the horse will spend more time in the stable which means they are moving much less than if they were outdoors.
 In the same respect, if the horse is too hot in Summer, they will be less inclined to move around.

 Infrequent exercise is not satisfactory for the digestive tract as the horse must move regularly for healthy gut function.